santhalakshminarayana/whiteboard-image-enhance/README.md

 # Whiteboard image color enhancement in Python
-White board color enhancement is based on this [ImageMagick command line gist](https://gist.github.com/lelandbatey/8677901)
+Enhance whiteboard images by applying image-processing techniques.
+Whiteboard image color enhancement is based on this [ImageMagick command line gist](https://gist.github.com/lelandbatey/8677901)

 Converted following ImageMagick commands to **Python** and **OpenCV** by applying enhancement functions like
 - Difference of Gaussian (DoG)